Stunning Bodmin Moor walks for families

-If you are looking for easy walks on Bodmin Moor with children then we can recommend a couple we tried during a winter holiday in Cornwall.
+If you are looking for easy Bodmin Moor walks with children then we can recommend a couple we tried during a winter holiday in Cornwall.
 Below are the routes we took and some tips for doing these walks.

 Read more of my ideas and recommendations for family holidays in Cornwall.

-Golitha Falls – a walk on Bodmin Moor
+Golitha Falls – a Bodmin Moor walk with waterfalls

 The river drops more than 90m into a craggy gorge, picking up speed and creating a series of spectacular falls, rapids and cascades.
 The natural landscape is enhanced by manmade structures left over from old mining operations.
 These have now largely been reclaimed by nature.